krishnaraj28/AMS/README.md

 # AMS
+(Take the path that leads to our batch)

 An Alumni Management System is a software platform designed to help educational institutions maintain and manage connections with their former students, or alumni.
 It provides a centralized platform for managing alumni data, facilitating communication, and fostering engagement between alumni and the institution.